CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-export.md

 !!!
 Note
     If you need to decrypt a large number of files, please check the tutorial [Decrypting all files in a directory](./tutorials/decrypt-              directory.md).

-## Adavanced: Back up copies
+## Advanced: Back-up copies

-The fact that only project manager can export data from SD Desktop makes taking back-up copies of important files difficult for project       memebers.

-If needed, the project manager can launch a back-up server process that project memebers can utilse to have backups.
+If project members need to make back-up copies from important files, the project manager can launch a back-up server process that project members can utilse to have backups.
 For details, see: [SD Desktop Back-up server tutorial](./tutorials/backup_sd_desktop.md).